Samsung Galaxy J4

 The Samsung Galaxy J4 is an Android smartphone developed by the South Korean manufacturer Samsung Electronics.
-Announced on May 22, 2018 and released the same day, the J4 is the successor to the Galaxy J3.
+Announced and released on May 22, 2018 along with the Samsung Galaxy J6 and the Samsung Galaxy J8, the J4 is the successor to the Galaxy J3.

+The Samsung Galaxy J4 did not officially sell as well across Western and Central Europe as in South Korea and Australia because this model may have been deemed too similar to the predecessor, Galaxy J3 (2017)., Galaxy J4+ was released as the replacement for J4.
+It was perhaps the last Samsung phone incorporating Galaxy S6 design language, albeit with the key symbols from the Experience UI.

 Specifications

 Hardware

-The Galaxy J4 is powered by an Exynos 7570 SoC including a quad-core 1.4 GHz ARM Cortex-A53 CPU, an ARM Mali-T720MP2 GPU and 2 or 3 GB RAM.
-The either 16 or 32 GB internal storage can be expanded up to 256 GB via microSD card.
+The Galaxy J4 is powered by an Exynos 7570 SoC including a quad-core 1.4 GHz ARM Cortex-A53 (64 bit) CPU, an ARM Mali-T720MP2 GPU and 2 or 3 GB RAM.
+The 16 or 32 GB internal storage can be expanded up to 256 GB via microSD card.

 The J4 features a 5.5-inch Super AMOLED display with a 720×1280 pixel display resolution and a pixel density of 267 ppi which is protected by 2.5D Glass.
 The rear camera has a 13 MP sensor with f/1.9 aperture, autofocus, LED flash, panorama and HDR mode.
 The front camera features 5 MP and f/2.2 aperture.

 Software

-The Galaxy J4 is originally shipped with Android 8.0 "Oreo" and Samsung's Experience user interface.
+The Galaxy J4 originally shipped with Android 8.0 "Oreo" and Samsung's Experience user interface.
+In 2019, it received the Android 9 Pie update with One UI 1.0.
+It later received Android 10 with One UI 2.0 in 2020.